dmatveev/opencv/doc/tutorials/gapi/face_beautification/face_beautification.markdown

 There are some points in the algorithm to be improved.

-### Correct ROI reshaping for meeting conditions required by fac landm detector {#gapi_fb_padding}
+### Correct ROI reshaping for meeting conditions required by the facial landmarks detector {#gapi_fb_padding}

-The input of f.l.d is square ROI, but f.d. gives non-square rectangles in general.
-If let backend within Inf-API reshape rect to squre - lack of inf accuracy.
+The input of the facial landmarks detector is a square ROI, but the face detector gives non-square rectangles in general.
+If we let the backend within Inference-API compress the rectangle to a square by itself, the lack of inference accuracy can be noticed in some cases.
+There is a solution: we may give a describing square ROI instead of the rectangular one to the landmarks detector, so there wiil be no need to compress the ROI, which will lead to an accuracy improvement.
-The solution: take not rect but a square describing it - improvement.
-Problem conducted - some describing squares can go out of frame -> errors of landmarks detector.
+Unfortunately, another problem is conducted if we do that: if the rectangular ROI is near the border, a describing square will probably go out of the frame --- this means errors of the landmarks detector.
-Solution - count all squares needed; count the farthest outer coordinates; to pad the source image by borders with counted size; take ROIs for f.l.d from padded img.
+To aviod such a mistake, we have to implement an algorithm that, firstly, describes every rectangle by a square, then counts the farthest coordinates turned up to be outside of the frame and, finally, pads the source image by borders (e.g. single-colored) with the size counted.
+After that frame adjustment it will be safe to take square ROIs for the facial landmarks detector.

+### Research for the best parameters (used in GaussianBlur() or unsharpMask(), etc.) {#gapi_fb_res_params}

+### Parameters autoscaling {#gapi_fb_auto}